 To see the total number of delivered and recalled messages, open the campaign and click View campaign performance.

-This will take you to your campaign's analytics page.
+This will take you to your campaign's Campaign Analytics page.

 Here you'll see a few important metrics about your recalled campaign: